isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1722.md

 ---
-title: Booking On The Go (BOTG) is a holistic CRM platform which caters to businesses that provide hair, beauty and wellness services.
-A simple yet effective tool that streamlines day-to-day operations and appointment booking through cost-effective technology solutions.
-BOTG will be the bridge that connects beauty retailers with their clientele, with the aim of providing them with the most fuss-free appointment booking experience possible.
+title: BOTG Version 1.0 - Professional
 permalink: /productivity-solutions-grant/solutionrepo/solution1722
 ---

 ### Description

-201819295R
+Booking On The Go (BOTG) is a holistic CRM platform which caters to businesses that provide hair, beauty and wellness services.
+A simple yet effective tool that streamlines day-to-day operations and appointment booking through cost-effective technology solutions.
+BOTG will be the bridge that connects beauty retailers with their clientele, with the aim of providing them with the most fuss-free appointment booking experience possible.

 ### Details of Solution

-N.A.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Antscolony_Annex _CR_wef_26_Nov_2020_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria